US stocks turn lower again as a wild trading week continues

 “Two things everybody is waiting for: Who is going to win the election, and are we going to find a vaccine for the virus?” he said.
 “Those two questions are impossible for us to answer in this particular quarter.”

-He said big investors are either waiting on the sidelines or in a neutral position on expectations that markets will stay volatile through the uncertainty.

-Thursday’s headline economic report showed that 884,000 workers applied for unemployment benefits last week.
-The number was flat from last week’s tally, which was revised higher, and it’s the lowest it’s been since the number of layoffs began exploding in March due to the coronavirus pandemic.
+Thursday’s selling followed a batch of new economic data on jobs and wholesale prices.
+The government said that 884,000 workers applied for unemployment benefits last week.
+The number was flat from last week’s number, which was revised higher, and it’s the lowest it’s been since the number of layoffs began exploding in March due to the coronavirus pandemic.

 But the tally was still higher than economists expected, and it’s an indication that layoffs remain stuck at a dispiritingly high level.
 Economists called the report disappointing.